Ketamine Addiction, its Effects and Treatment

 Ketamine Addiction Treatment

-Treatment of Ketamine addiction is a concerted effort between the patients, the patients’ loved ones and the healthcare professionals that typically manages the patient’s gradual withdrawal from the drug.
-Typically, the first thing to consider is whether to opt for outpatient or inpatient treatment.
+Ketamine addiction treatment is a concerted effort between the patients, the patients’ loved ones and the healthcare professionals that typically manages the patient’s gradual withdrawal from the drug.
+Typically, the first thing to consider is whether to opt for outpatient or inpatient addiction treatment programs.
 There are a few questions that should be asked in order to make the right choice and some of them are:

 - Does the patient have specific complications resulting from the Ketamine addiction that requires the access to specialized hospital equipment or facilities?